weaddquality/gsharp/Installer/G# Framework ReadMe.txt

 ## RELEASE HISTORY ##

+G# Framework 1.9.2
+* New: Possibility to clone G#Interface root
+* New: Possibility to change inheritance to clone of G#Interface
+* New: Possibility create interfaces to clone of G#Interface

 G# Framework 1.9.1
 * New: G#Debugger support clone of G#Object root.
 Possibility to open window per G#Object root.
 * Bugfix: Change Inheritance, change to recursive call in kernel, destroy..
 Add "Call Parent Class method".